ramosalvarB3121/WHSTechNotes/journal.md

 To secure your information on platforms like Github or social media you can enable two factor authentication use strong and unique passwords and regularly review privacy setting.
 If i had shared something too personal online i would now handle it by being more cautions before posting reviewing my privacy setting.
 Balancing openness and privacy involves setting boundaries and using secure methods for communication.
+# November 12, 2024
+These technologies are tranforming industries such as healthcare, education, and entertainment by automating complex tasks, improving efficiency, and enabling creative innovation.
+Advancements in technology, especially Ai, could play a critical role in addressing both the opportunities and challenges.
+For example, Ai can be used to create systems that detect and couter misinformatio.